Automate access, reduce risk, and stay audit-ready

 This guide will outline what user provisioning and deprovisioning mean, why they matter, and how modern cloud-based platforms, like Identity Confluence, are smartly automating the provisioning and deprovisioning process.

 User provisioning and deprovisioning are critical components of Identity and Access Management (IAM).
 Provisioning is the act of providing users with access to digital resources based on roles or business needs.
 Deprovisioning is removing that access when it is no longer needed.
-Provisioning and deprovisioning, together, comprise a critical piece of the Access Management Lifecycle, impacting organisational security, regulatory compliance, and operational efficiency.
+Provisioning and deprovisioning, together, comprise a critical piece of the Access Management Lifecycle, impacting organizational security, regulatory compliance, and operational efficiency.
 When automated, provisioning and deprovisioning can also help organizations improve accuracy, reduce manual work, and ensure decision point access is applied routinely and consistently.

 Provisioning and deprovisioning are the lifecycle of operations that help identify who has access to what in your organization.
 Provisioning starts when a user is onboarded and ends when that user ends their relationship with the organization.